pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 1. Under **Brokers Configuration**, fill in your Kafka brokers endpoints.
 You can use commas `,` to separate multiple endpoints.
 2. Select your Kafka version.
 If you do not know that, use Kafka V2.
+3. Select a desired compression type for the data in this changefeed.
-3. Enable the **TLS Encryption** option if your Kafka has enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
+4. Enable the **TLS Encryption** option if your Kafka has enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
-4. Select the **Authentication** option according to your Kafka authentication configuration.
+5. Select the **Authentication** option according to your Kafka authentication configuration.

     - If your Kafka does not require authentication, keep the default option **DISABLE**.
     - If your Kafka requires authentication, select the corresponding authentication type, and then fill in the user name and password of your Kafka account for authentication.

-5. Click **Next** to check the configurations you set and go to the next page.
+6. Click **Next** to check the configurations you set and go to the next page.

 ## Step 3.
 Set the changefeed